Tensor Products of Convex Cones: Many examples where the projective and injective cone differ

+In \mychpref{chp:many-examples}, we prove Barker's conjecture for nearly all \hair\footnotehack{The term `nearly all' has a precise meaning (namely, up to a $\sigma$-porous set); see for instance \cite{Zamfirescu-smooth-strictly-convex}.} pairs $(E_+,F_+)$ of closed, proper and generating cones in finite-dimensional spaces.
 Recall that a closed, proper and generating convex cone is called \emph{strictly convex} if every non-zero boundary point is an extremal direction, and \emph{smooth} if every non-zero boundary point has exactly one supporting hyperplane.
 It is well-known that $E_+$ is strictly convex if and only if $E_+\algdual$ is smooth, and vice versa.
-If the larger cone (in terms of dimension) is strictly convex or smooth, then the projective and injective cones differ, unless the other cone is a simplex cone.
+We prove Barker's conjecture in the case that $\dim(E) \geq \dim(F)$ and $E_+$ is smooth or strictly convex.